tomswinburne/pafi/README.md

 ```
 3. Move the knots to folder and include and configure the configuratio xml file, as shown in the examples

+4. Move run.sh to run directory and change path for pafi binary soft link

-4. Run PAFI as e.g.
+5. Run PAFI as e.g.
 ```
 mpirun -np NPROCS ./pafi
 ```